 Wealthy countries should acknowledge the contributions of historical colonialism and global injustice to these pressures, and meet their responsibilities to help poorer countries tackle the problems that drive people to leave - not build walls or pull up the drawbridge.

-Migration can also put a strain on the sustainability of destination countries - which, critically, include poorer nations, as well as rich ones.
-Population growth, whether caused by births or migration, can strain resources and cause environmental damage within countries, and in the worst cases can cause serious or irreversible consequences.
+In some circumstances, large scale migration can also put a strain on the sustainability of destination countries - which, critically, include poorer nations, as well as rich ones.
+Population growth, whether caused by births or migration, contributes to the depletion of resources and environmental damage within countries, and in the worst cases can combine with other factors to cause serious or irreversible consequences.

 Population Matters believes it is right at this point in time for countries to have control over immigration as a means of achieving a sustainable population, as long as this is done with genuine consideration of the positive and negative effects on other countries, including the countries people leave, and other possible destination countries.
 Overall, an effective, ethical and just global framework addressing population, demographics and migration would be the best mechanism for governing migration.